Factbox-Governments' efforts to regulate AI tools

 ITALY

-Italy imposed a temporary ban on OpenAI's ChatGPT on March 31 after the national data agency raised concerns over possible privacy violations and for failing to verify that users were aged 13 or above, as it had requested.
+Italy's data protection watchdog is ready to reactivate ChatGPT on April 30 if OpenAI takes "useful steps" to address the agency's concerns, its chief said in an interview on April 18.
+On April 12, it had set an end-April deadline for OpenAI to meet its demands on data protection and privacy.

-On Wednesday, its data protection agency set an end-April deadline for OpenAI to meet its demands on data protection and privacy before the service can be resumed in the country.
+Italy imposed a temporary ban on ChatGPT on March 31 after the authority raised concerns over possible privacy violations and for failing to verify that users were aged 13 or above, as it had requested.

 JAPAN

-Digital transformation minister Taro Kono said on April 10 he wants the upcoming G7 digital ministers' meeting, set for April 29-30, to discuss AI technologies including ChatGPT and issue a unified G7 message.
+Digital transformation minister Taro Kono said on April 10 he wanted the upcoming G7 digital ministers' meeting, set for April 29-30, to discuss AI technologies including ChatGPT and issue a unified G7 message.

 SPAIN

-Spain's data protection agency has asked the EU's privacy watchdog to evaluate privacy concerns surrounding ChatGPT, the agency told Reuters on April 11.
+Spain's data protection agency said on April 13 it was launching a preliminary investigation into potential data breaches by ChatGPT.
+It has also asked the EU's privacy watchdog to evaluate privacy concerns surrounding ChatGPT, the agency told Reuters on April 11.

 U.S.

-The Biden administration said on April 11 it is seeking public comments on potential accountability measures for AI systems.
-President Joe Biden had earlier told science and technology advisers that AI could help in addressing disease and climate change, but it was also important to address potential risks to society, national security and the economy.
+The Biden administration said on April 11 it was seeking public comments on potential accountability measures for AI systems.
+President Joe Biden had earlier told science and technology advisers that AI could help address disease and climate change, but it was also important to address potential risks to society, national security and the economy.

-(Compiled by Amir Orusov and Alessandro Parodi in Gdansk; Editing by Milla Nissi and Peter Graff)
+(Compiled by Amir Orusov and Alessandro Parodi in Gdansk; Editing by Milla Nissi, Peter Graff and Mark Potter)